 Boehner wrote that he agrees with the president that “creating a better environment for job creation must be our most urgent priority” and said that the House has worked to implement “an agenda designed to reduce economic uncertainty, remove unnecessary government barriers to private-sector job creation, and help small businesses.”

-“We welcome the opportunity to hear your latest proposals,” Boehner, R-Ohio, wrote to the president later in the day.
+“We welcome the opportunity to hear your latest proposals,” Boehner, R-Ohio, wrote.
 “We look forward to hearing your ideas and working together to solve America’s jobs crisis.”

 GOP aides say that the speaker was not made aware of the president’s request for a joint address until 15 minutes prior to the White House’s public announcement.